 9 And he delivered them into the hands of the Gibeonites, and they hanged them in the hill before the Lord: and they fell all seven together, and were put to death in the days of harvest, in the first days, in the beginning of barley harvest.

 10 And Rizpah the daughter of Aiah took sackcloth, and spread it for her upon the rock, from the beginning of harvest until water dropped upon them out of heaven, and suffered neither the birds of the air to rest on them by day, nor the beasts of the field by night.
-(Emphasis added)
+(Emphasis added by the author)

 11 And it was told David what Rizpah the daughter of Aiah, the concubine of Saul, had done.

-Can you imagine the anguish of this Mother when her only two sons were murdered, and then left hanging?
+Can you imagine the anguish of this mother when her only two sons were murdered, and then left hanging?
 But what did Rizpah do?
 She did everything that she could possibly do.
 She had no power to make the King bury them, but she fought back the beasts and fowls with rocks and sackcloth.
-For five full months Rizpah sat up day and night keeping a vigil over her children.
-Not only did she protect the remains of her own sons, she also fought for the five sons that Michal brought up.
-(Wonder where Michal was through all of this?
-In her defence, perhaps David, who had reclaimed her as wife against her will, would not allow her to help Rizpah???)
+For five full months, Rizpah sat day and night keeping a vigil over her children.
+Not only did she protect the remains of her own sons, but she also fought for the five sons that Michal brought up for her brother-in-law, Adriel (2 Samuel 21:8).
+(I do wonder where Michal was through all of this?
+In her defense, perhaps David, who had reclaimed her as wife against her will, would not allow her to help Rizpah???)

 12 And David went and took the bones of Saul and the bones of Jonathan his son from the men of Jabeshgilead, which had stolen them from the street of Bethshan, where the Philistines had hanged them, when the Philistines had slain Saul in Gilboa:

 13 And he brought up from thence the bones of Saul and the bones of Jonathan his son; and they gathered the bones of them that were hanged.
-(Emphasis added)
+(Emphasis added by the author).

 14 And the bones of Saul and Jonathan his son buried they in the country of Benjamin in Zelah, in the sepulchre of Kish his father: and they performed all that the king commanded.
 And after that God was intreated for the land.